-New integration technology enables its joint data centre customers to implement a single network policy via the Cisco APIC controller to ensure network security, QoS, and other network services from a central, automated orchestration system.
+New integration technology enables its joint data center customers to implement a single network policy via the Cisco APIC controller to ensure network security, QoS, and other network services from a central, automated orchestration system.

-Microsoft also has introduced Hyper-V Network Virtualisation, and cloud services architecture builds on this capability and Microsoft System Centre Virtual Machine Manager to enable data centre administrators to rapidly and centrally provision, manage, and monitor application delivery controllers (ADCs) in virtual and physical appliance form factors and their user policies.
+Microsoft also has introduced Hyper-V Network Virtualisation, and cloud services architecture builds on this capability and Microsoft System Centre Virtual Machine Manager to enable data center administrators to rapidly and centrally provision, manage, and monitor application delivery controllers (ADCs) in virtual and physical appliance form factors and their user policies.